furkanndgn/aa.github.io/README.md

 # Privacy Policy for ByeBuddy

-**Last updated: August 2025**
+**Last updated: August 21, 2025**

 ## Overview
 ByeBuddy is a free app created by **Furkan Dogan**.
-This privacy policy explains how the app handles your information.
+This privacy policy explains how your information is handled when using the app.

 ## Information Collection
-**ByeBuddy does not collect, store, or share any personal information.**
+**ByeBuddy does not collect, use, store, or share any personal information outside of your device.**

 - ✅ All data stays on your device
 - ✅ No analytics or tracking tools
-- ✅ No location services
+- ✅ No location data collected
 - ✅ No user accounts required
 - ✅ No advertisements
 - ✅ No data sent to any servers